unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **Challenge** 2 (450 XP)

 **_Divine Eminence_**.
-As a bonus action, the priest can expend a spell slot to cause its melee weapon attacks to magically deal an extra 10 (3d6) radiant damage to a target on a hit.
+As a bonus action, the priest can expend a tek skill slot to cause its melee weapon attacks to deal an extra 10 (3d6) radiant damage to a target on a hit.
 This benefit lasts until the end of the turn.
-If the priest expends a spell slot of 2nd level or higher, the extra damage increases by 1d6 for each level above 1st.
+If the priest expends a tek skill slot of 2nd level or higher, the extra damage increases by 1d6 for each level above 1st.

-**_Techcasting_**.
-The priest is a 5th-level spellcaster.
-Its Techcasting ability is Wisdom (spell save DC 13, +5 to hit with spell attacks).
-The priest has the following cleric spells prepared:
+**_Tekcasting_**.
+The priest is a 5th-level tekcaster.
+Its Tekcasting ability is Wisdom (tek skill save DC 13, +5 to hit with tek skill attacks).
+The priest has the following cleric tek skills prepared:

 Cantrips (at will): _light_, _sacred flame_, _thaumaturgy_
 1st level (4 slots): _cure wounds_, _guiding bolt_, _sanctuary_
 2nd level (3 slots): _lesser restoration_, _spiritual weapon_
-3rd level (2 slots): _dispel magic_, _spirit guardians_
+3rd level (2 slots): _dispel tek_, _spirit guardians_

 **Actions**